Ysurac/FlightAirMap/README.md

 # Website

+This repository is only about the website itself and will public document the to do lists and a few other things.

 ## Todo

 * Create a `individual page for a spotter ID` (include a map to plot the departure airport, arrival airport, route planned and the geo coordinates of the aircraft as it was recorded).